Probate: Everything You Need to Know

 New to this?
 If you have been named as executor in the will, read our guide on executor duties and responsibilities before you begin.
 It covers what you are legally required to do and where your liability sits.

-Contact each bank and financial institution.
-If the total in sole-name accounts is below their threshold (varies by bank, usually £5,000-50,000), they may release funds without probate.
-If the person owned property in their sole name, probate is almost always needed.
+Ring each bank and financial institution.
+If the total held in sole-name accounts is below their threshold (it varies by bank, usually £5,000-50,000), they may release the funds without probate.
+If they owned property in their sole name, probate is almost always needed.

 Value the estate

-List everything the person owned and owed.
-Get a property valuation (estate agents can provide free ones).
-Check all bank statements, investments, pensions, and personal possessions.
-Subtract debts, mortgages, and loans.
-You need an accurate total for the inheritance tax form.
+List everything they owned and everything they owed.
+Get a property valuation (most estate agents will do one free of charge).
+Work through the bank statements, investments, pensions, and personal possessions, then take off any debts, mortgages, and loans.
+You need an accurate total for the inheritance tax form, so take your time over it.

 Complete the inheritance tax form